PWA in eCommerce 2024: Exploring Progressive Web Apps' Value

 Though the technology hasn’t yet reached the promised through-the-roof traction, it’s predicted to be the future for eCommerce and basically any brick-and-mortar business.

-Let’s take a closer look at what PWAs actually are, why they get massively used, and how businesses worldwide take advantage of the technology.
+Let’s take a closer look at what PWAs in e-commerce actually are, why they get massively used, and how businesses worldwide take advantage of the technology.

 Thanks to PWA, you no longer need to spend money on building applications for each operating system (OS).
 PWAs perfectly operate as both — a website and mobile app, providing a native-like user experience on any device.